Worst Habits for Causing Belly Fat

 Instead of reading, watching tv or scrolling through your phone for messages while you eat, pay attention to your meals and enjoy the flavours.

 The more mindful you can be while eating, the less likely you are to overeat.
-Notice your food, chew with care, and be present in your body as you eat.
-Your waist will thank you.
+Notice your food, chew with care and your waist will thank you.

 2. Eating too quickly